Eclipse 500: Total Eclipse refurbished aircraft

-In March 2010 Eclipse Aerospace began offering refurbished EA500s under the brand name Total Eclipse.
+In March 2010, Eclipse Aerospace began offering refurbished EA500s under the brand name Total Eclipse.
 Company president Mason Holland explained: "In their rush to deliver the aircraft, the former manufacturer of the EA500 [Eclipse Aviation Corporation] delivered to owners an aircraft that was only about 85 percent complete.
 These aircraft were great performers, but still lacked several important features.
 We now have completed the design and engineering of the EA500."
-The used airframes now feature GPS-coupled autopilots and the Flight Into Known Icing equipment package and retail for US$2.25M.
+The used airframes now feature GNSS-coupled autopilots and the Flight Into Known Icing equipment package and retail for US$2.25M.

 Eclipse Special Edition refurbished aircraft

-In June 2015 the Eclipse Aerospace division of One Aviation discontinued the Total Eclipse refurbishment program and started a new program, designating it the Eclipse Special Edition (SE).
+In June 2015, the Eclipse Aerospace division of One Aviation discontinued the Total Eclipse refurbishment program and started a new program, designating it the Eclipse Special Edition (SE).
 The SE upgrades the production model Eclipse 500 to near-Eclipse 550 standards.
 Installed are dual Avio integrated flight management systems, anti-skid braking system, standby display unit, PPG glass windshields, improved interior and a new two-tone paint scheme.
 The SE upgrade package includes a three-year factory warranty and maintenance program, at a price of US$2.2M, including the provided base airframe to be upgraded.